Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Compare living conditions in different natural areas;

-Reveal the traits of adaptability of living organisms to certain conditions;
+Identify features of adaptation of living organisms to certain conditions;

 Give examples of the inhabitants of the seas and oceans;